NetSPI/gcpwn/README.md

 - Defcon 32 Cloud Village: https://www.youtube.com/watch?v=rxXyYo1n9cw
 - https://www.netspi.com/blog/technical-blog/cloud-pentesting/introduction-to-gcpwn-part-1/

 ## Who Will Approve My Pull Requests

 I will be watching issues/pulls for any cool new stuff, that being said I do have a day job so give me at least 24 hours or something :)

+If its a small issue, would prefer an Issue via Issues tab for a quick fix.

 ## Credit